jr3cermak/particle/libraries/axtls/doc/NOTES.md

 # axTLS library notes

+This port of the [axTLS](http://axtls.sourceforge.net/) library is based on version 2.1.3 by Cameron Rich.

 Use of mutex(threading) is currently disabled.
 Threading might be interesting to investigate later.

 There is a main SSL_CTX (ssl context) in which several SSL sessions can be created and destroyed.
 I believe this is mainly for server use where there may be multiple connections to clients in which certificates/ciphers used can vary.

+## Things to do

 In the SSL structure, we should silently replace the int type with the TCPClient type.
 Each object will have a copy of TCPClient.
 In case of the server, it will keep all the pointers to those objects in the SSL link list.

+There is a base certificate provided in the code for initializing the SSL layer.
+We need to know how to update it in the future.

+There are many many command line functions that are not implemented in this software stack at present.
+Authentication and alternative certificates, etc.

 # Implementation